0NATE4/PatternAnalysis-2025/recognition/layrad-flant5-lora-nchung/README.md

 ## Error Analysis

+While the FLAN-T5 LoRA model demonstrates state-of-the-art performance on relevance metrics, a complete analysis for a clinical application must also consider patient safety.
+Research shows that LLMs can be susceptible to specific types of errors that are not captured by ROUGE scores alone¹⁰.
+Our manual review of generated examples aligns with these findings, revealing several key patterns:

+### Critical Error Types

+**Factual Inconsistency (Hallucination):** This is the most critical error type, where the model generates statements not supported by the source text.
+In our examples, this manifested as anatomical inaccuracies (e.g., "front leg ligament" for "anterior longitudinal vertebral ligament"), which could be dangerously misleading.

+**Omission of Critical Information:** This occurs when the model fails to include salient information from the source.
+While not explicitly shown in the top examples, this is a known risk that requires careful validation before clinical use.

+**Misinterpretation of Complex Terminology:** The model may struggle with rare or complex medical conditions.
+In Example 4, the model correctly identifies "idiopathic skeletal hyperostosis" but misinterprets the anatomy, indicating a partial but incomplete understanding.
+This aligns with findings that LLMs can struggle with nuanced medical language.

+**Propagation of Source Errors:** Radiology reports can sometimes contain errors from speech recognition software (e.g., "The lungs nuclear" instead of "the lungs are clear").
+A summarization model may fail to correct these errors and propagate them into the simplified summary¹¹.

+### Performance Summary

 The FLAN-T5-base LoRA model significantly outperforms both baselines, achieving 69.6% ROUGE-1 compared to 44.4% for T5-small full fine-tuning and 31.7% for zero-shot.
 The zero-shot baseline primarily fails by copying input text verbatim instead of translating, while T5-small full fine-tuning shows moderate improvement but suffers from oversimplification and limited vocabulary.
 The FLAN-T5 LoRA model successfully balances medical accuracy with accessibility, though it occasionally struggles with complex medical conditions (10-15% of cases) and rare anatomical terminology (15-20% of complex cases).
 The superior performance of FLAN-T5 LoRA can be attributed to its instruction-tuning foundation, parameter-efficient adaptation preventing overfitting, and larger model scale providing better medical language understanding.

 Our strongest model is FLAN-T5 base with LoRA.
 The gain over T5-small full fine tuning reflects both the instruction-tuned base and the parameter efficient update, not LoRA alone.
 We fixed a held out test split and selected checkpoints only on validation ROUGE-Lsum.
 Decoding used beam search with a length penalty.
 The remaining errors are mostly rare condition names and anatomical mix ups.
 Future work is to add domain specific metrics and small ablations on LoRA rank.